Tech-at-DU/ACS-2330-Responsive-Web-Design/class-3.md

 ```

 Notice the order: mobile default first, then media queries in ascending order.
 Each query builds on the previous.

+Best practice!
+Place rules using media queries after the rule they modify.
+This is better, becuase it is easy to spot where media queries are applied.

 ---